modernweb-dev/web/docs/docs/test-runner/browser-launchers/overview.md

 ## Configuring browser launchers

 You configure which browser launchers to run from your config file.
-You can use this for confusing browser launchers other than the ones available in the CLI, and to configure advanced options.
+You can use this for configuring browser launchers other than the ones available in the CLI, and to configure advanced options.

+Note that when configuring browser launchers in the config, you should no longer use the `--puppeteer` or `--playwright` flags.

 ```js
 // import the browser launcher you want to use, chromeLauncher is the default